 I discovered feta late in my cheese-eating days.
 There was a Wendy’s down the road from where I worked, and they had just introduced new pita sandwiches, two of which were supposedly vegetarian, so I stopped in to give them a try.
 I immediately became hooked on the “Greek” pita, which was stuffed with vegetables, feta cheese and a creamy dressing.
 I ate them several times a week until there was a report on the news stating that the dressings used on the pitas contained gelatin, and was therefore not vegetarian.
 I gave up my beloved pita sandwiches and went vegan shortly afterward.

 Giving up cheese was tough, and the first few years of my veganism were relatively cheese-free, except for the old slice of dairy-free Tofutti American, which was pretty much just congealed oil.
 Then out of the blue the vegan cheese renaissance started and it suddenly seemed like everyone and dog was making different varieties of vegan cheese.
 I discovered a soy-based feta at my local Whole Foods and I was instantly hooked again, adding it to salads, loading it on sandwiches, and even piling it high on pizzas.
 Sadly, the cheese was short-lived, and I was suddenly feta-less again.
 Rather than give up feta for good, I set about making my own.

 This Tofu Feta won’t melt the way dairy cheese does, but it has that familiar tangy feta flavor of my old cheesy friend.
 It tastes great on salads, sandwiches and wraps, pizzas, and just about anything that could use a little somethin’ somethin’.

 What’s your favorite way to eat vegan feta?

 Vegan Tofu Feta

-- 1 pound extra firm tofu drained and pressed
+- 1 pound firm or extra firm tofu drained and pressed

 - 1/4 cup lemon juice